-Trying to find the mattress that will give you the best night’s sleep can leave you feeling a little like Goldilocks.
+Trying to find the mattress for your best night’s sleep can leave you feeling a little like Goldilocks.
 You want one that’s not too soft, not too firm, but just right.

-Read on to find our picks for the eight best soft mattresses that can help you find that happy medium of both plush softness and comfortable support.
+Read on to find our picks for the eight best soft mattresses that can help you find that happy medium between plush softness and comfortable support.

 When creating this guide, we took into account various factors:

 - Mattress firmness score.
 A lot of mattress companies will use a scale from 1 to 10 to describe how soft their mattress is.
 A softer mattress will usually fall between a 1 and a 6.
 You might also see them referred to as “plush,” “ultra-plush,” or just “soft.”